camillatung/phd_thesis_markdown/source/08_chapter_3.md

 First, in the `viewDidLoad()` method of the `PlaneViewController` class, all the default lights that SceneKit adds would be turned off, including `autoenablesDefaultLighting` and `automaticallyUpdatesLighting`.

 Then, the `lightingEnvironment` of the scene is set with an image.
 This process is to create a general lighting environment for the scene.
 This method applies Image Based Lighting (IBL).
-The concept is using the images taken in the real world to be the light source of the environment.
-[2] Therefore, the 3D objects will become much more realistic and accurate.
-[3] Mostly, the environment map is spherical because the sphere is used to surround the 3D objects.
+The concept is using the images taken in the real world to be the light source of the environment [2].
+Therefore, the 3D objects will become much more realistic and accurate [3].
+Mostly, the environment map is spherical because the sphere is used to surround the 3D objects.
 Therefore, the environment map can illuminate them.
 Also, the environment map will be reflected by shiny materials, like metals.
 But without the environment map, the metals will not be shiny and reflective, and will become fake.
 Figure 3.16-3.17 shows the reflective feature of metals of using an environment image to set up the lighting in the scene.

 ![The doorknob is made of metal which is shiny, so it reflects the environment map on its body](https://lh3.googleusercontent.com/RtAuyDIHLcTSbjuqzdM7NCP3a8IZcx5n0H51z6mWBlmmRpPzyml1UzTFi_Kgc0ndwMb6Njfle-g)